tomy2105/KnowledgeNotes/cloud/google.md

 Some example predefined roles:
 - **Google Workspace or Cloud Identity superadmin** - assign organization admin role (point of contact in case of - disaster recovery)
-- **Organization admin** - access to administer all resources belonging to his organization, following the- principle  of least privilege, this role, by default, does not include the permission to perform other actions
+- **Organization admin** - access to administer all resources belonging to his organization, following the principle of least privilege, this role, by default, does not include the permission to perform other actions
 - **Organization viewer** - view access to all resources
-- **Folder admin** - full controlo over folders
+- **Folder admin** - full control over folders
 - **Folder creator** - browse folder hierarchy and create folders
-- **Folder viewer** - view foldersd and projects below folder
+- **Folder viewer** - view folders and projects below folder
 - **Project creator** - create and migrate projects (automatically set to owner) within her organization
 - **Project deleter** - delete projects
 - **Compute Admin** - full control of all Compute Engine resources.